Cupid's Undie Run

 Advertising

-Let’s get this out of the way: February is the time for everyone’s favorite love-hate holiday, Valentine’s Day (and we have a feeling there’ll be plenty to hate about it this year).
+Let’s get this out of the way: February is the time for everyone’s favorite love-hate holiday, Valentine’s Day.
 But there’s a lot more to the mini month than chocolates and roses (though you can literally stop and smell them at a botanical garden).
-There are still plenty of things to do in Los Angeles in winter before the seasonally-similar spring arrives.
-No matter your plans—and love life status—you’ll find plenty of things to do in our February events calendar.
+There are still plenty of things to do in Los Angeles in winter before spring arrives.
+The month is also full of Lunar New Year celebrations and art shows, as well as concerts and comedy shows.
+No matter your plans—or love-life status—you’ll find plenty of things to do in our February events calendar.

 This February’s best events